Why organizations need a robust identity management system?

 Allows businesses to configure applications and use them as a SAML-based identity provider.
 This means that users can sign into third-party applications once the service provider issues a token to sign into the application.

 The final takeaway is that identity remains the main security layer for any organization.
-Taking the help of IDaaS solutions like Okta, which has features to help businesses leverage best practices in identity and security more efficiently.
+Taking the help of IDaaS solutions like lyonl, which has features to help businesses leverage best practices in identity and security more efficiently.